huynguyengl99/django-headless-cms/docs/how-to-use.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Publish/Draft content
-- Versioning content: Revert to any previously saved version
+- Versioning content: Revert to any previously saved version (click on the `History` button on the detail page)
 - Recursive publish

 .. image:: images/how-to-use/publish.png